janwilmake/contextarea/README.md

 To your textarea, add `id="contextarea"` and poof!
 It's all there.

+> ![IMPORTANT]
+> This is meant to be self-hosted.
+Please do not use this in production.

 ## Components

 | Component                  | Description                                                  | URL                                           |     |